'I'm blown away by how kind people are to strangers...it’s put my faith back in humanity’

 ‘Later in the day I went to check in with her to see if she was okay,’ she added.
 ‘She told me she wouldn't be able to go to prom as her mum and dad just couldn’t afford a dress.
 It really broke my heart to see someone in that position.’

-So Jade decided to do something about it, posting on Facebook and asking for donations of any dresses or skirts.
+So Jade decided to do something, posting on Facebook and asking for donations of any dresses or skirts.
 Since then, Jade has been amazed by the support she’s received from the local community, with so many offering up their dresses that she now plans to extend the drive across the city.

 ‘We had 300 shares within two days, and now I've collected 160 dresses – and they’re beautiful as well, the girls have got a huge choice,’ she said.